 The first hint that our 1960s grade school instruction may have been a tad embellished came when we hit the visitor center to ask for directions to Plymouth Rock.
 “Hope you guys brought a magnifying glass,” snarked the lady behind the desk as she pointed down the road.

-Without fully grasping the gist of her statement, we headed across the road toward the monument that houses the famous rock where the first Americans landed.
+Without fully grasping the gist of her statement, we headed across the road toward the monument that houses the famous rock where America’s first colonists landed.

 Giddy with the exhilaration that can only come from setting one’s eyes on a truly epic piece of history, we leaned over the rail and peered down into the hole where Plymouth Rock is displayed.